Want more of The Citizen?

 Lightning Bolt Rating: (2 out of 5)

-This defective envelope thing — because clearly there are going to be thousands more sealed-shut voting envelopes — could turn out to be a very big deal.
-Maybe the office is so concerned with mailing and later counting the ballots that they neglected a quality check of their envelope-making machine?
-Big mistake.
+This defective envelope thing — because clearly there are going to be thousands more sealed-shut voting envelopes — could turn out to be a big mistake.
 Huge.

 That said, the fix was on point.
 The people who helped me could not have been more thorough or more dedicated to their work.
 They clearly care about the vital role they’re playing in this election.
 Yay, city workers!

-My humble suggestion: Invest in envelopes with strip-removal / sticker closures, not the nasty ones that you have to lick.
+My humble suggestion: The City of Philadelphia should invest in envelopes with strip-removal / sticker closures, not the nasty ones that you have to lick to seal.

 Next year, I’ll vote in person if I can, not just because of this minor fiasco, but because I like to push the buttons, get my vote counted faster, and spend the day wearing an “I Voted” sticker with City Hall on it, because wearing an “I Voted” sticker makes me feel superior and I’m shallow like that.